 In 2015 students of Stanford University were surprised to find they had a reduction in their anxiety levels when they took the time to walk through a park for an hour.
 The study conducted with the students demonstrated that they were less anxious than those who didn’t take the time to relax in nature.

 But it doesn’t stop there as another study found that by visiting more websites like Inspired Camping and looking at images of nature can also improve a person’s mood.
 In fact, the difference between viewing buildings or a green environment were significant in the study.
+We like to call it, getting some green therapy.

 How You Can Benefit